brianhigh/computing_bootcamp/R_RStudio_and_other.md

 ## List

-A List is a multi-dimensional structure of values, allowing multiple data types.
+A List is a multi-dimensional structure of values, allowing for different data types in each of it's dimensions.

 ```r